Describe a person who shows his or her feelings very openly: IELTS Speaking Cue Card

 Follow up questions

-Being open with feelings can strengthen relationships by fostering trust and understanding.
-It allows for honest communication, which can help resolve conflicts and build deeper connections.
+Being open about feelings can strengthen relationships by fostering trust and understanding.
+It allows for honest communication, which can resolve conflicts and deepen emotional connections.
 However, it can also lead to misunderstandings if not approached with sensitivity.

-Can you share an example of a time when being open with feelings helped you?
+Can you describe a time when being open about your feelings helped you?

 Do you think everyone should express their feelings openly?
 Why or why not?